The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: Case Study

 \subsubsection{Counterfactual explanations}

-The final concern in model V\&V is robustness of the ML model and here we show how to use counterfactuals to demonstrate robustness.
-Table \ref{tab:my-table} shows a set of counterfactual examples for a particular patient identifying which features need to change in order to ``flip'' the prediction from continued intubation to extubation.
+One of the concerns in model V\&V is robustness and here we show how to use counterfactuals to demonstrate robustness.
+Diverse Counterfactual Examples (DiCE) \cite{mothilal2020explaining} is used to generate the counterfactual examples.
+The reason we use DiCE is that it is one of the few methods to satisfy all of the four properties of a good counterfactual, i.e. sparsity, proximity, plausibility and diversity, introduced in Section \ref{ModelVandV}.
+Table \ref{tab:my-table} shows a set of counterfactual examples for a particular patient identifying which features need to change in order to ``flip'' the prediction from continued intubation to extubation using DiCE.
 The left hand column shows the 25 features used by the model and the prediction of the ML model is included in the bottom row.
-The original instance is shown first, with the four rightmost column showing counterfactual examples.
-These counterfactual examples have been generated using Diverse Counterfactual Examples (DiCE) \cite{mothilal2020explaining}.
-Certain features cannot be varied, e.g. age and gender; the dashes in the rightmost four columns indicate no change from the original input.
-The change in prediction is shown in the bottom row.
+The original instance is shown first, with the three rightmost columns showing counterfactual examples.
+Certain features cannot be varied, e.g. age and gender, in order to satisfy the plausibility criterion; the dashes in the rightmost three columns indicate no change from the original input.
+The change in prediction is shown in the bottom row where a value $>$0.5 indicates that mechanical ventilation should continue.

-Identifying counterfactual examples is undertaken by minimising the distance from the original instance to a counterfactual that produces a different prediction.
-Thus, given the way these counterexamples are generated, it can help to gain confidence in model robustness and the absence of single points of failure.
-In this case, as shown in Table \ref{tab:my-table}, a number of features have to change to ``flip'' the prediction.
+In this case, as shown in Table \ref{tab:my-table}, the minimum number of features that have to change to ``flip'' the prediction is five, showing robustness for this instance.
 However, one instance is not sufficient to show ML model robustness.
-There would be a substantial computational cost in doing this for more of the input instances in the dataset in order to generate a robustness score as defined in \cite{sharma2019certifai}.
+More of the input instances in the dataset need to be investigated in order to generate a robustness score as defined in \cite{sharma2019certifai}.

-Another use of counterfactual examples is to inform clinician judgement which is considered in Section \ref{opML} below.